Advertiser Disclosure

 Thanks to Southwest’s customer-focused approach, the airline often ranks amongst the top airlines for families.
 But the airline is also well known for its generous baggage and cancellation policies, as well as its unusual seating process.

-These policies were recently updated, so 2 free checked bags and waived change/cancellation fees for all are no longer available.
+These policies were recently updated, so 2 free checked bags and waived change/cancellation fees for everyone are no longer available.
 However, these perks are still applicable in select fare classes and for those with a Southwest credit card, a free first checked bag is included for the cardholder and up to 8 people flying with them on the same reservation.
 Plus, all passengers receive a free carry-on and personal item.

 There are also no change or cancellation fees on select Southwest fares.
 Those traveling on a “Wanna Get Away Plus” fare (more on fare classes below) receive flight credits when they cancel a flight and those credits expire within 6 months.
 “Business Select” and “Anytime” fare travelers receive a full refund.
 The policy is the same whether you booked your flights with cash or points.